mnit-rtmc/iris/docs/dms.md

 Style     | Description
 ----------|---------------------------------------
-Available | Blank and ready for operators to use Deployed  | Displaying an operator-defined message Schedule  | Displaying a scheduled message
+Available | Sign is blank and ready to use
+Deployed  | Displaying an operator-defined message Schedule  | Displaying a scheduled message
-External  | Displaying a message from an external system (not IRIS) Maint.    | Sign requires maintenance, but might still be functional Failed    | Communication failure
+External  | Displaying a message from an external system (not IRIS) Maint.    | Sign requires maintenance, but might still be functional Failed    | Communication failure to sign
-Purpose   | Special-purpose sign (travel time, wayfinding, etc.)
+Purpose   | _Dedicated-purpose_ sign (travel time, wayfinding, etc.)
 All       | All signs

 ## Setup